panoramic view of Grand Canyon

 Thru-hiking in the USA

-The United States is crisscrossed by an extensive network of trails that provide the world’s most beloved thru-hiking trails like the PCT, AT, and CDT.
+The United States is crisscrossed by a network of trails that provide the world’s most beloved thru-hiking trails like the PCT, AT, and CDT.
 These are the dreams of many thru-hikers globally.
 But hiking in the USA is not limited to these giants.
-Trails like the Colorado Trail and the Arizona Trail offer equally stunning, though slightly shorter, thru-hikes, making it more accessible for other hikers.
+Trails like the Colorado Trail and the Arizona Trail are also equally stunning, though slightly shorter, thru-hikes, making them more accessible.

 The National Parks in the United States

 The nation’s national parks are integral to the American hiking experience.
-Yosemite National Park, with its famous Half Dome Trail, and the giant sequoias of Sequoia National Park, offer some of the most popular trails in the world.
-Angels Landing is maybe the most popular trail in the United States situated in Zion National Park with its towering sandstone cliffs.
-Or discover Mount Rainier National Park’s glacier-capped peaks, and the Grand Canyon’s Rim-to-Rim hike, for a few more examples of the many hiking opportunities.
+Yosemite National Park, with its famous Half Dome Trail, and the giant sequoias of Sequoia National Park, are home to some of the most popular trails in the world.
+Angels Landing is maybe the most popular trail in the United States, situated in Zion National Park with its famous sandstone cliffs.
+Or discover Mount Rainier National Park’s glacier-capped peaks, and the Grand Canyon’s Rim-to-Rim hike, as a few more examples of the many hiking options you have.

 Permit system